pivotal/docs-tap/workloads/queue.md

     Where:

-    - `REGISTRY-SERVER` is the server
+    - `REGISTRY-SERVER` is the registry server from your `tap-values.yaml` file.
-    - `REGISTRY-REPO` is the repository
+    - `REGISTRY-REPO` is the registry repository from your `tap-values.yaml` file.

 1. Apply the YAML file by running the command: